jeffreycwitt/pl399/docs/25-free-speech-and-polarization.md

 Consider pp. 63-68: As technology improves the ability of people to speak, it create the problem of information overload.
 Given this problem, filtering becomes necessary.

 But as Sunstein notes on p.
 64, this is not necessarily a new problem.
 Filtering was needed and has existed long before the Internet.
 In fact, as we read, Shapiro identifies a number of defects in the way filtering was previously conducted.
-Shapiro was excited about the new filtering possibilities of the Internet which gave individuals more control over the selection process.
+Shapiro was excited about the new filtering possibilities of the Internet because it gave individuals more control over the selection process.

 <span class="respond"/> What aspects of the pre-internet filtering process left "open pores" in the deliberative enclave wherein unwanted, unselected content could be received?